DavidRC-Projects/ShareMyCare/README.md

 As a returning user, I want to:
 - Quickly access my stored health information
 - Update my health records (add new conditions, medications, or assessments)
+- Add both prescribed and non-prescribed medications to my record
 - View my health history and past assessments
 - Manage which clinicians have access to my information
 - Grant access to new clinicians when needed